EricSlick/pq_post_office/README.md

 the receiving of messages and sending of those messages to one of two third party services that are responsible for sending those messages to end users.

+I spent far more time on this than I expected because it was fun: I was trying some new tech and re-learning some rails skills when building a new app in Rails 7.
+I tried to keep some kind of track of the work I was doing, when and how much time I devoted each day.

 ## Tech Stack

 * Ruby 3.1.2